Rushadilly/Revival/posts/Revival #3.md

 An Umbreon—and she was staring at him, hard, like she already expected him to recoil.

 Joseph paused as he examined her, trying to gauge her reaction.
-He couldn't read much from her unwavering gaze.
-Her eyes almost looked hostile to him, but not from aggression.
+<br>He couldn't read much from her unwavering gaze.
+<br>Her eyes almost looked hostile to him, but not from aggression.

 He couldn't guess what she was thinking, only that she was already expecting something from him.

 The silence began to stretch long and he clamored to say something, anything to fill the empty air.

 > “…Uh… anyway, you saved me,” he said, still catching his breath.
-> “That was… really brave.
+> <br>“That was… really brave.
 I think I’d still be standing in the middle of the road if you… didn’t do that…”

 Her eyes narrowed.
-She shifted back a pace, shoulders tense, like she was bracing for the insult or sneer that always followed.
+<br>She shifted back a pace, shoulders tense, like she was bracing for the insult or sneer that always followed.

 Joseph blinked.
-He forced a smile through his anxiety, drawing a wave across his face.
+<br>He forced a smile through his anxiety, drawing a wave across his face.

 > “Yeah, that was… kinda dumb of me.
 I really should've ducked… or something — heh.”